AzaadiSAT: Development

-Characteristics
+Contents

-It carried 75 different payloads each weighing around 50 grams and conducting femto-experiments.
-Girl students from rural regions across the country were provided guidance to build these payloads.
+It carried 75 payloads, each weighing around 50 grams and conducted femto-experiments.
+The students were provided guidance to build these payloads.
 The payloads were integrated by the student team of "Space Kidz India".
-The payloads included a UHF-VHF transponder working in ham radio frequency to enable voice and data transmission for amateur radio operators, a solid state PIN diode-based radiation counter to measure the ionising radiation in its orbit, a long-range transponder and a selfie camera to take pictures of its solar panels and the Earth.
+The payloads included a UHF-VHF transponder working in ham radio frequency to enable voice and data transmission for amateur radio operators, a solid state PIN diode-based radiation counter to measure ionising radiation in its orbit, a long-range transponder and a selfie camera to take pictures of its solar panels and the Earth.
 The ground system developed by ‘Space Kidz India’ was to be utilised for receiving the data from this satellite.

 Launch

 AzaadiSAT was launched on Small Satellite Launch Vehicle's maiden flight SSLV-D1 at 03:48 UTC / 09:18 IST on 7 August 2022, but failed to reach the intended orbit.
 Due to the final VTM stage failure, the stage as well as the two satellite payloads were injected into an unstable elliptical orbit measuring 356km x 76km and subsequently destroyed upon reentry.